 This board was exceptionally comfortable to ride, having a large deck, and was the most comfortable board of the bunch in the opinion of our veteran electric skateboard testers.
 This board handled rougher roads and cracks well.

 The addition of the all-terrain wheelset turns this board into a veritable off-road monster, with this board zipping over cracks and bumps in the road like they weren't even there, as well as allowing you to ride over some extreme terrain.

 All of this combined to make it one of the boards that we were the most drawn to, making this one of the default choices for trips around town, or just riding for the fun of it.

 While all of these models can adequately scoot you around town on level ground, the hill test was what separated the winners and the losers.
 The test was simple: ride the board up steeper and steeper hills until it wouldn't go anymore.
-In the case of the Evolve, it powered past the competition, as you can see in the chart below.
+In the case of the Evolve, it powered past the competition.

-This board earned the highest score of the group, with a 9 out of 10.
+This board tied for the highest score of the group, with a 10 out of 10.
 We actually had a hard time finding a hill that was steep enough to stop the Evolve, as this board powered up the steepest hill around (23% grade).

 This metric dealt with some of the features of these products, such as how responsive the board was to the remote, how ergonomic the remote was, how heavy the board was, whether or not it had regenerative braking, and how helpful the customer support was from the manufacturer.
-As you can see in the chart below, the Evolve — highlighted in blue — did very well once again.
+The Evolve did quite well.

 This model performed fantastically throughout all of our tests, and is essentially the Ferrari of electric skateboards.
 Unfortunately, it comes with a Ferrari level price, not necessarily the best value.